Disney’s theme parks had Bag Checks as far back as I can remember. But since late 2015 metal detectors have been added to the security lineup.

 Walt Disney World

 Note: A metal eyeglass case, umbrellas, metal water bottles, and baby squeeze pouches can set it off the scanner.
-If you have any of these Disney recommends holding them in your hand at full arms length in front of you as you walk through the scanner.
-That way they can see it sets off the scanned before your body goes through and what it is.
+If you have any of these, Disney recommends holding them in your hand at full arm’s length in front of you as you walk through the scanner.
+That way, they can see it sets off the scanner before your body goes through, and what it is.

 How to walk through the scanner